Eagle (British comics): 1982–1994

 A modified Dan Dare was briefly featured in IPC Media's 2000 AD (1977–1979).
 The public reaction to this, along with news of a planned television series, persuaded IPC's comic arm Fleetway to relaunch Eagle in 1982, as a weekly comic edited by Dave Hunt.
 The first issue was dated 27 March 1982.

 The original Dan Dare was no longer a feature of the comic, his eponymous great-great grandson taking on the mantle of space explorer instead.
 Drawn by Gerry Embleton, and later Ian Kennedy, and set 200 years after the original story, the first story-arc featured the return of Dan Dare's earliest nemesis, The Mekon.
 IPC were unable to recreate the popularity of the original strip, and in 1989 the original Dan Dare returned to the comic, in a six-part story illustrated by original Eagle artist Keith Watson.

 In an attempt to emulate the success that Fleetway had had with girls' magazines, the relaunched Eagle initially contained a large number of photo stories such as Doomlord, Sgt.
 Streetwise, Manix and Walk or Die, but this style was soon replaced by the more traditional comic-strip format.
 Other stories included Bloodfang, The House of Daemon, Computer Warrior and Detective ZED.

 Along with IPC's entire comics line, Eagle was sold to Robert Maxwell in 1987.
 Although not as successful as its predecessor, over 500 issues were published.
 A change to a monthly anthology caused by falling sales was a portent of the comic's future.
-Toward the end of its life issues contained reprints of earlier work, including reprints of stories from other comics, such as M.A.C.H.
+For much of its existence, issues contained reprints of earlier work, including reprints of stories from other comics, such as M.A.C.H.
 1 from 2000 AD and Charley's War from Battle.
 There were also new Dan Dare stories written by Tom Tully and illustrated by David Pugh.
 The relaunched Eagle was dropped in 1994.